top of page

 Early brainstorming led to ambitious ideas: predictive insights, deeper incentive visualizations, AI integration, and more advanced performance analytics.
 These future-state concepts showed the long-term potential of the platform.

-However, given timeline and team constraints, we shifted toward an MVP that would deliver impact quickly while laying the foundation for scalable enhancements.
+However, given timeline and team constraints, we shifted toward a Minimum Viable Product (MVP) that would deliver impact quickly while laying the foundation for scalable enhancements.

 Our MVP direction focused on: